 A video clip showed people who were wounded, some with blood-covered faces, being treated at a small clinic.
 Other footage said to be from the camp showed several small craters in the ground, presumably from rockets, as well as shattered windows and shredded walls of trailer homes.

-Two police officials and a spokesman for the NCRI confirmed the casualty toll.
-The police officials spoke anonymously because they were not authorized to share information with the media.
+Two police officials confirmed that six people were killed in Saturday's attack and said more than 40 were hurt, including three Iraqi policemen.
+They spoke anonymously because they were not authorized to share information with the media.